rockstor/rockon-registry/README.md

     "<path2 inside container>": <another volume object, if necessary.>, ...
   },
-  (optional)"opts": [ An array of option objects that represent container options such as --net=host etc.], (optional)"cmd_arguments": [ An array of cmd_arguments objects that represent arguments to pass to the 'docker run' command.
+  (optional)"opts": [ An array of option objects that represent container options such as --net=host etc.], (optional)"cmd_arguments": [ An array of cmd_arguments objects that represent arguments to pass to the 'OCI run' command.
 See below.], (optional)"environment": {
     "<env var1 name>": <env object representing one environment variable required by this container.>, "<env var2 name>": <another env object, if necessary.>, ...